UFC Fight Night: Brown vs Silva: Predictions & Analysis

 A few statistical edges stand out.
 Horiguchi throws significantly more leather — a 1.0 sig. strike per minute gap.
 Horiguchi is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Montague has tighter striking defense, making opponents miss more often.

 The Pick: Kyoji Horiguchi over Darrell Montague.
-We're leaning Horiguchi here at 66%, a solid but not overwhelming edge.
+The model is firm on this one: Horiguchi at 78%.

 Zak Cummings vs Yan Cabral